sdegutis/Novo-Cantico/app/routes/home/content.md

 ## What is Novo Cantico concretely?

-Novo Cantico is a new layer just on top of Node.js, including:
+Novo Cantico is a new backend TypeScript web framework, including:

 * [A new TypeScript runtime](#a-new-typescript-runtime)
 * [A new HTTP router](#a-new-http-router)